jarintasnimmim/Retail-sales-profit-dashboard-excel/README.md

 ##  Key Insights

-- **Furniture drives high revenue but low profit.** Despite the second-highest sales ($742K), Furniture generated the lowest profit ($18.5K) of the three categories — signaling a margin problem worth investigating (likely tied to high discounting).
+-  **Furniture drives high revenue but low profit.** Despite the second-highest sales ($742K), Furniture generated the lowest profit ($18.5K) of the three categories — a margin gap worth further investigation.
 - **Technology has the best profit efficiency.** With fewer orders (1,544) than Office Supplies (3,742), Technology generated the highest Sales and Profit — driven by higher-value items like copiers and printers.
 - **West region leads on both Sales and Profit**, while **South has the fewest orders but outperforms Central on profit**, suggesting a smaller but more profitable customer base.
 - **Consumer segment dominates order volume**, accounting for the largest share of both Sales and Profit among the three segments.